Breaking Your Bio Equilibrium & Why the Cold is Healthy

 Boosting Internal Systems

 It’s odd to suggest the cold could help with being cold.
-What a sentence.
-Or at least icy extremities, like fingers and toes, in an otherwise balmy environment.
+What a thought.

 It’s all very well chipping away at granite abs, or sculpting biceps in the gym – but what about the muscles we can’t see?
 Even the most toned looking person can have weak circulatory muscles.
 A side effect of living within a small temperature band.